 Things to know when traveling to Italy for the first time

-Things to know traveling to Italy first time – Driving or public transportation?
+The first trip to Italy – Driving or public transportation?

 When I’m traveling to Northern Italy I always prefer going for public transportation because it is much easier, it is fast, and if you book trains for example in advance you will get pretty good rates.